testground/docs/runner-library/cluster-k8s/how-to-create-a-kubernetes-cluster-for-testground.md

----
-description: >-
-  Testground is not coupled with AWS, but the infrastructure playbooks described in this section are targeted at AWS.
----

 # How to create a Kubernetes cluster for Testground

+_Testground is not coupled with AWS, but the infrastructure playbooks described in this section are targeted at AWS._

 ## Requirements